xebialabs/overthere/README.md

 * `chmod`
 * Any other command that you want to execute.

 The commands mentioned above must be configured with the __NOPASSWD__ setting in the `/etc/sudoers` file.
 Otherwise you will have to use the __INTERACTIVE_SUDO__ connection type.
-When the __INTERACTIVE_SUDO__ connection type is used, the first line of the output will be matched against the regular expression configured with the __sudoPasswordPromptRegex__ connection option.
-If a match is found, the value of the __password__ connection option is sent. <br/>If the __sudoPasswordPromptRegex__ was set incorrectly, the most common symptom is for the command to appear to hang.
-If you have trouble determining the proper value for the __sudoPasswordPromptRegex__ connection option, set the log level for the `com.xebialabs.overthere.ssh.SshInteractiveSudoPasswordHandlingStream` category to `TRACE` and examine the output.
+When the __INTERACTIVE_SUDO__ connection type is used, every line of the output will be matched against the regular expression configured with the __sudoPasswordPromptRegex__ connection option.
+If a match is found, the value of the __password__ connection option is sent.

 <a name="cifs"></a>
 ## CIFS

-The CIFS protocol implementation of Overthere uses the [CIFS protocol](http://en.wikipedia.org/wiki/Server_Message_Block), also known as SMB, for file manipulation and, depending on the settings, uses either [Telnet](http://en.wikipedia.org/wiki/Telnet) or [WinRM](http://en.wikipedia.org/wiki/WS-Management) for process execution.
+The CIFS protocol implementation of Overthere uses the [CIFS protocol](http://en.wikipedia.org/wiki/Server_Message_Block), also known as SMB, for file manipulation and, depending on the settings, uses either [WinRM](http://en.wikipedia.org/wiki/WS-Management) or [Telnet](http://en.wikipedia.org/wiki/Telnet) for process execution.
 You will most likely not need to install new software although you might need to enable and configure some services:

 * The built-in file sharing capabilities of Windows are based on CIFS and are therefore available and enabled by default.
+* WinRM is available on Windows Server 2008 and up.
+Overthere supports basic authentication for local accounts and Kerberos authentication for domain accounts.
 * A Telnet Server is available on all Windows Server versions although it might not be enabled.

-* WinRM is available on Windows Server 2008 and up.
+By default Overthere will access the [administrative shares](http://en.wikipedia.org/wiki/Administrative_share) on the target CIFS machine.
+These shares are only accessible for users that are part of the __Administrators__ on the target machine.
+If you want to access the target machine using a regular account, use the <a href="#cifs_pathShareMappings">pathShareMapping</a> connection option to configure the shares to use for the paths Overthere will be connecting to.
+Of course, the user configured with the __username__ connection options should have access to those shares and the underlying directories and files.

 See the [section on the host setup](#cifs_host_setup) for more information on how to setup the remote hosts.

+__N.B.:__ Overthere will take care of the translation from Windows paths, e.g. `C:\Program Files\IBM\WebSphere\AppServer`, to SMB URLs that use the administrative shares, e.g. `smb://username:password@hostname/C$/Program%20Files/IBM/WebSphere/AppServer` (which corresponds to the UNC path `\\hostname\C$\Program Files\IBM\WebSphere\AppServer`), so that your code can use Windows style paths.

 <a name="cifs_connection_options"></a>
 ### Connection options